Why Major in Math?

 - Insurance and Financial companies.
 Actuarial mathematicians estimate cost of insurance policies and pension funds.

-- Industrial Research Labs (e.g. AT&T, Bell Lab) Applied mathematicians construct models (solutions) for economic, engineering, biology, meteorology, and other scientific problems.
+- Industrial Research Labs (e.g. AT&T, Bell Lab).
+Applied mathematicians construct models (solutions) for economic, engineering, biological, meteorological, and other scientific problems.

 - Statistical Data Institutions (e.g. Bureau of Census, polling companies).
 Statisticians analyze survey results and data from scientific experiments.